 Do you see the driving force of digitalisation for the metals markets?
 To what extent does Satka Alloys support the new digital initiatives in the metals industry?

 When talking about digitalisation for enabling or improving processes by leveraging digital technologies and digitised data I think there is a lot of room for improvement, in this industry, and Satka Group.
 Personally, I am very keen to see more dynamic flows in the metals industry, be it for digital trade platforms or transactions execution involving several key parties: suppliers, buyers, shippers, banks.
 It is great to see that the Metalshub platform is growing successfully and we look forward to continued mutual support from you as a digital marketplace and from us to establish ourselves as a high & consistent quality HCFeMn producer.

 Digitalise your metals procurement and sales process now.
-Find out how the Metalshub Marketplace is able to help you reach new customers and find new suppliers like Satka Group.
-Book a demo and be part of the 1100 companies that are already on board.
+Find out how the Metalshub Marketplace is able to help you reach new customers and find new suppliers like Satka Group. and be part of the 1100 companies that are already on board.